How To Clean Your Garden Parasol

-Cleaning your parasols seems like a simple task but it’s important to do it right so you can prolong the life of your parasol.
-When your parasol is open it is exposed to the elements, bird droppings and more.
-Overtime your canopy will begin to look dirty and may even have the occasional stain.
+Cleaning your garden parasol seems like a simple task, but it’s important to do it right to prolong the life of your parasol.
+When your parasol is open, it is exposed to the elements, bird droppings and more.
+Over time, your canopy will begin to look dirty and may even have the occasional stain.

 Figuring out the best way to clean your garden parasol can seem like a chore.
 That’s why we’ve put together this guide to make cleaning your parasol as simple as possible.
-Cleaning your parasol before summer helps maintain your parasol's integrity and keep your garden set up looking great.
+Cleaning your parasol before summer helps maintain your parasol's integrity and keeps your garden looking great.

 If you just want to get to a quick how to guide without all the text, Click here to skip to the How To Guide.